This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-I’m not saying that you can’t make a business out of a personal blog, but I believe that it is easier to start from something that is dear to you and grow from there.
+I’m not saying that you can’t do a business out of a personal blog, but I believe it is easier to start from something dear to you and grow from there.

 You might find yourself thinking things like: ‘why would anybody care for my thoughts about…’, ‘there are already so many blogs about…’, etcetera.

 But… This is YOUR blog, your thoughts, your words, your style.

 I once earned 400 dollars with a stock photo of a carrot.
 There were thousands of pictures of carrots out there, some far better than mine, but: this was my picture.
 In a way, it was unique.